 Best tracker funds for your pension and ISA

 MoneytotheMasses.com was is regularly featured in the national press such as this Daily Telegraph article titled Experts name 11 of their favourite index tracker funds.
-Below I expand and update my comments for the benefit of MoneytotheMasses.com readers and reveal the best tracker funds and ETFs (exchange traded funds) to buy and hold.
+Below I expand and update my comments for the benefit of MoneytotheMasses.com readers and reveal the best index tracker funds and ETFs (exchange traded funds) to buy and hold.
 That makes them ideal cheap tracker funds for pensions and Stocks and Shares ISAs.
-If you want the benefit of investing in tracker funds but not the hassle of building a diversified portfolio then you can use the links below to jump to the best off-the-shelf solutions:
+If you want the benefit of investing in index tracker funds but not the hassle of building a diversified portfolio then you can use the links below to jump to the best off-the-shelf solutions:

 The best investment strategy - even for passive funds

 Investors are often told that that the best investment strategy is to buy cheap index tracker funds because funds run by managers (so called actively managed funds) rarely beat their benchmark index over the long term.
 However there is a fundamental flaw in this statement as is it assumes you buy and hold your investments forever.
 A buy and hold strategy is never the most profitable strategy, whatever you buy.
 The reality is that there is an incredibly simple investment strategy which you can employ using both cheap tracker funds as well as active managed funds that will outperform the market and professional fund managers.

 To explain it I have created a very short FREE email series which takes just 2 mins a day to read.
 The email series shows you how to become a successful DIY investor in minutes.
 As I say it is FREE and you can unsubscribe at any time.